-- o Uniformed service member in full-time active-duty status; - o Surviving spouse of a uniformed service member; - Reserve component uniformed service member during the period six (6) months before until six (6) months after a Title 10, Title 32, or state active duty mobilization and service; or - O Uniformed service veteran who is returning to civilian status at the conclusion of the uniformed service veteran's active duty status.
+- O Uniformed service member in full-time active-duty status; - Surviving spouse of a uniformed service member: - Reserve component uniformed service member during the period six (6) months before until six (6) months after a Title 10, Title 32, or state active duty mobilization and service; or - O Uniformed service veteran who is returning to civilian status at the conclusion of the uniformed service veteran's active duty status.

-A student's parent, legal guardian, person having lawful control of a student, or person standing in loco parentis to the student shall submit a school choice application by mail, e-mail, or in person to the student's nonresident district and resident district.
+A student's parent, legal guardian, person having lawful control of a student, or person standing in loco parentis to the student shall submit a school choice application by mail, e-mail, or in person to the students resident district only for transfers within the District or to both the student's nonresident district and resident district.
 The application shall be accompanied by:

-- a.
-A copy of the identification card of the student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis that qualifies the student under Uniformed Service Member Dependent School Choice; and - b.
+a.
+A copy of the identification card of the student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis that qualifies the student under Uniformed Service Member Dependent School Choice; and b.
 A copy of the official orders, assignment notification, or notice of mobilization of the student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis.